juanelas/object-sha/README.md

 # object-sha

 A package to compute the SHA hash of a JS Object.
-It works in Node.js and native JS and be directly imported into TypeScript projects.
+It works in Node.js and native JS and can be directly imported into TypeScript projects (types  provided).

-It provides two methods `hashable(obj)` and `digest(obj)` (see [JS Doc](#js-doc) below):
+It includes two methods `hashable(obj)` and `digest(obj)` (see [JS Doc](#js-doc) below):

 - `hashable(obj)` prepares any object with no known order to be hashable.
 It recursively traverses the input to find `Object`s.
 Then every `Object` is converted to an array sorted by key of 2-arrays [key, value].
 The final result is JSON.stringify-ed and returned as a string.
-Since a specific order is now guranteed, we can safely use the output as the input for any hash algorithm.
+Since a specific order is now guaranteed, we can safely use the output as the input for any hash algorithm.

-- `digest(obj, [algorithm])` performs a SHA-2 hash to the input obj, wich is first made hashable with `hashable(obj)`.
+- `digest(obj, [algorithm])` performs an SHA-2 hash to the input obj, which is first made hashable with `hashable(obj)`.
 The output is a string with the hexadecimal representation of the digest.
 Internally the hash is computed using node crypto (node.js) or subtle crypto (browsers).
 Supported hash algorithms are `SHA-1`, `SHA-256`, `SHA-384` and `SHA-512`.

 ## Installation